vadv/oh-my-pg-linter/rules/ban-index-creation-with-if-not-exists/message.md

 DO
 $$
     BEGIN
-        IF EXISTS(
+        IF EXISTS (
               SELECT indexrelid::oid::regclass FROM pg_index WHERE NOT indisvalid AND indexrelid::oid::regclass::TEXT = 'dist_id_temp_idx'
             )
         THEN
             DROP INDEX dist_id_temp_idx;
         END IF;
-        IF EXISTS(
+        IF NOT EXISTS (
               SELECT indexrelid::oid::regclass FROM pg_index WHERE indexrelid::oid::regclass::TEXT = 'dist_id_temp_idx'
             )
         THEN
             CREATE INDEX CONCURRENTLY dist_id_temp_idx ON distributors (dist_id);